Splitting the Gravitational Atom: Instabilities of Black Holes with Synchronized or Resonant Hair: Appendix E - Convergence studies and constraint violations

 We present here some convergence results that validate our numerical evolutions, by demonstrating that second-order convergence is obtained.
-We first show convergence of the matter sector of the BHsSH configuration \textbf{C} presented in the main text and Appendix A. This is done by comparing the difference between different resolutions of the scalar field energy $E_\Phi$, and similarly of the angular momentum $J_{z,\Phi}$.
-Fig.~\ref{figb1} shows that there is perfect agreement between $|E_2 - E_{4/3}|$ and $Q\times|E_{4/3} - E_{2/3}|$, where the subscript indicates the spacing of the coarsest grid from the corresponding simulation, and $Q$ is the expected convergence factor for second-order convergence, $Q=\frac{2^2-(4/3)^2}{(4/3)^2-(2/3)^2}$.
+We first show convergence of the matter sector of the BHSH configuration \textbf{C} presented in the main text and Appendix A. This is done by comparing the difference between various resolutions of the scalar field energy $E_\Phi$, and similarly of the angular momentum $J_{z,\Phi}$.
+We then assess the agreement between $|E_2 - E_{1.6}|$ and $Q\times|E_{1.6} - E_{4/3}|$, where the subscript indicates the spacing of the coarsest grid from the corresponding simulation, and $Q$ is the expected convergence factor for second-order convergence, $Q=\frac{2^2-(1.6)^2}{(1.6)^2-(4/3)^2} \approx 1.84$.